nunzioricci2000/techweb/DOCUMENTATION.md

 ### Why not a `static` folder?

 As said, the project is intended to have as less "build steps" as possibile (ideally zero) for this reason seams unnecessary to have a `static` folder, since all the files in `src` are served nearly as-is.

+### Why ESLint?

+ESLint is chosen to maintain code quality and consistency across the project.
+Its benefits include:
+- **Error Detection**: ESLint helps identify potential issues and bugs in the code early in the development process.
+- **Code Consistency**: It enforces coding standards and best practices, ensuring a uniform style throughout the codebase.